aungriah/BSpline/README.md

 The BSplineSurface class wraps the 2D routines "surfit", "bispev", and "parder".

-The BSplineParamCurve class wraps the multidimensional routines "parcur", "curev" and "cualde".
+The BSpline class wraps the multidimensional routines "parcur", "curev" and "cualde".

 # Installation